Upper Mississippian culture: Trade

 There is ample evidence that the Upper Mississippian cultures traded amongst themselves as well as other cultures across a large area of the North American continent.
 The apparent connection with the Middle Mississippians has already been pointed out above; the shell gorget with “weeping-eye” motif and Middle Mississippian pottery vessels from the Anker site show a clear link to sites in Arkansas.

 Copper artifacts are often found at Upper Mississippian sites.
 These were apparently fashioned from the native copper located in the Upper Peninsula of Michigan.
 It's unclear whether the copper was fashioned into artifacts in Michigan prior to trading to other areas, or if the Upper Mississippians traded for the raw copper and fashioned the artifacts themselves.

+Obsidian artifacts obtained at Upper Mississippian sites have been traced to volcanic sources in the Western Plains such as in modern day Wyoming and Idaho, and Southwest regions such as New Mexico.
+This suggests established trade relations with other cultures farther West.

 There are also signs of trade with the Iroquoian and Fort Ancient peoples to the east.
 Iroquoian pipes, Whittlesey-style pipes and Fort Ancient-like pottery have been found at Upper Mississippian sites.

 Trade between the individual Upper Mississippian tribes or populations can often be inferred through careful examination of the archaeological record.
 Minority pottery types are usually present in the form of a few vessels out of a complete assemblage that are of another ware group.
 Archaeologists often call these “trade vessels” but they could also result from intermarriage with neighboring tribes or other factors.
 In the early Historic Period it was often reported that two or more tribes shared a village and that would also result in multiple ware groups at the same site.